Heart infection - pericarditis

 Long-term pericarditis can cause constrictive pericarditis, where the sac surrounding your heart gets tight with scar tissue and keeps your heart from working properly.
 It also may require surgery.
 Pericardial effusion -- excess fluid around the heart -- and constrictive pericarditis can happen together.

 Signs and Symptoms

-The signs and symptoms of pericarditis vary, but the most common is sharp chest pain.
+The signs and symptoms of pericarditis vary.
+But the most common symptom is sharp chest pain.

 - Stabbing pain on the left side of your chest

 - Pain gets worse when you breathe deeply or lie down

 - Low-grade fever

 - Congestion in the lungs